 Investing activities.
-Net cash (used in) provided by investing activities for the nine months ended September 30, 2023 and 2022 was \$(37.9) million and \$45.2 million, respectively.
-The fluctuation in net cash (used in) provided by investing activities resulted primarily from the timing differences in investment purchases, sales and maturities, and the fluctuation of our portfolio mix between cash equivalents and investment holdings.
+Net cash used in investing activities for the three months ended March 31, 2024 and 2023 was \$1.4 million and \$38.2 million, respectively.
+The fluctuation in net cash used in investing activities resulted primarily from the timing differences in investment purchases, sales and maturities, and the fluctuation of our portfolio mix between cash equivalents and investment holdings.
 The average term to maturity in our investment portfolio is less than two years.
-Net cash used in investing activities for the nine months ended September 30, 2023 included \$4.1 million of tenant improvement costs for our new corporate headquarters facility pursuant to a lease agreement we entered into in May 2022.

 Financing activities.
-Net cash provided by financing activities for the nine months ended September 30, 2023 and 2022 was \$60.2 million and \$4.5 million, respectively.
-Net cash provided by financing activities for the nine months ended September 30, 2023 consisted primarily of \$48.1 million in net proceeds from our underwritten follow-on public offering and \$12.3 million in net proceeds from the issuance of common stock through the Jefferies ATM Offering Program.
-Net cash provided by financing activities for the nine months ended September 30, 2022 consisted primarily of \$4.6 million in net proceeds from the issuance of common stock through a prior at-the-market offering program that we terminated in April 2022.
+Net cash provided by financing activities for the three months ended March 31, 2024 and 2023 was \$8.5 million and \$49.5 million, respectively.
+Net cash provided by financing activities for the three months ended March 31, 2024 consisted of \$8.6 million in net proceeds from the issuance of common stock through the Jefferies ATM Offering Program, net of offering costs of which \$0.8 million was included in accounts receivable as of March 31, 2024.
+Net cash provided by financing activities for the three months ended March 31, 2023 consisted primarily of \$48.1 million in net proceeds from the underwritten follow-on public offering and \$1.5 million in net proceeds from the issuance of common stock through the Jefferies ATM Offering Program, net of offering costs.